-- Local tourism authorities or businesses can communicate with host communities to understand their needs, concerns and aspirations, giving the host communities the opportunity to have a say in what, or how, they can contribute to the sustainable and long-term attraction of tourists.
+- Tourism companies are using SMS to communicate with local communities to understand their needs, concerns and aspirations.
+In doing so, they give the local communities the opportunity to have a say in what, or how, they can contribute to the sustainable and long-term attraction of tourists.

-- SMS messages can be sent to past and present guests who have offered to add value to the destination through donations, actively marketing their sustainable operations (i.e. the use of solar panels) and either requesting further donations, or informing the donors on the progress made on each project.
+- SMSes are being sent to past and present guests who have offered to add value to the destination through donations, actively marketing their sustainable operations (i.e. the use of solar panels) and either requesting further donations, or informing the donors on the progress made on each project.

-- Once a holiday booking has been made, SMS messages sent to the travellers can include information on the local communities they are visiting; local foods to try and local places to visit.
-These messages can encourage the tourists to step away from the more commercialized attractions and instead take the time to appreciate the local culture and environment.
-These SMS messages can also include the do’s and don’ts of visiting the community, for example, “leave only footprints, take only pictures”.
+- Once a holiday booking has been made, SMSes sent to the guests include information on the local communities they are visiting; traditional foods to try and places to visit.
+These messages also encourage tourists to step away from the more commercialized attractions and instead take the time to appreciate the local culture and environment.
+Do’s and don’ts of visiting the community can also be sent via SMS.

-- Visitors could be sent SMS messages detailing “voluntourism” opportunities, giving the time and place for any events aimed at helping the community or environment.
-For example, should they wish to take part in local beach clean-ups or hikes into a nearby forest to get rid of alien plants.
+- SMSes are being sent to visitors letting them know of volunteering opportunities, giving the time and place for any events aimed at helping the community or environment.
+For example, inviting them to take part in local beach clean-ups or hikes into a nearby forest to get rid of alien plants.

-- Rich media messages (Mobi-grams) can be sent to tourists linking to information packs, maps or advice on how to reduce their footprint while visiting.
-For example, if visiting Cape Town during a severe water shortage, being made aware of this shortage and the ways in which they can minimize their water usage during their visit.
-Other examples include using electricity wisely; disposing of their trash appropriately and avoiding the purchasing of foods or other items that are scarce in that area.
+- [Mobi-grams](/features/mobi-gram-messages.htm) are being sent to tourists linking to information packs, maps or advice on how to reduce their footprint while visiting.
+For example, if visiting Cape Town during a severe water shortage, being made aware of this shortage and the ways in which visitors can minimize their water usage during their visit.
+Other examples include using electricity wisely, disposing of their trash appropriately, and avoiding the purchasing of foods or other items that are scarce in that area.
 And because SMS is a green communication solution, it is the perfect tool to encourage sustainable practices on the most basic level.

 - Because SMS doesn’t rely on data, it is the perfect tool to communicate with those who might not have access to the internet.
-SMSes are sent internally within the local communities.
-For example, reminding locals to recycle, along with where they can drop off local goods to be recycled.
-Perhaps there is a local artist who is using these recycled goods in artwork, SMS can be used to encourage the drop off of useable items to a predetermined drop off point.
+SMSes are sent internally within the local communities, reminding them to recycle, along with where they can drop off local goods to be recycled.
+Or perhaps there is a local artist who is using these recycled goods in artwork, SMS can be used to encourage the drop off of usable items to a predetermined drop off point.